-The laws on sex and sexual behaviour are designed to keep everyone safe – especially the young and other vulnerable groups.
-Everyone has the right to be safe in their relationships, and free from physical or verbal violence or intimidation.
+The laws on sex and sexual behaviour are designed to keep everyone safe – especially young people and vulnerable groups.
+Everyone has the right to be safe in their relationships, and free from physical and verbal violence and intimidation.

 England and Wales